lumapu/ahoy/manual/Getting_Started.md

 To build your own AhoyDTU, you only need a few things.
 Remember that the maker community is always developing new and innovative options that we may not have covered in this readme.

-Start with an ESP8266 or ESP32, and combine it with an NRF24L01+ breakout board.
+Start with an ESP32 or ESP8266 (not recommended), and combine it with an NRF24L01+ breakout board for HM-series inverters.
+To communicate with a HMS or HMT inverter you need to use a CMT2300A radio module.
 Other ESP boards with at least 4MBytes of ROM may also be suitable.

-Make sure to choose an NRF24L01+ module that includes the '+' in its name.
+Note for NRF24 radio module: Make sure to choose an NRF24L01+ module that includes the '+' in its name.
 This is important because we need the 250kbps features that are only available in the plus-variant.

 **Attention**: The NRF24L01+ can only communicate with the MI/HM/TSUN inverter.
 For the HMS/HMT it is needed to use a CMT2300A!